 Below is a list of the products described above and our projected critical milestones with respect to each.
 As used below, "Q" stands for our fiscal quarter.
-While we currently anticipate seeking approval from the U.S. Food and Drug Administration for all of our products in the future, we have only outlined a timetable to seek U.S. Food and Drug Administration approval for our MGuard TM Coronary plus with bio-stable mesh product in our current business plan.
-The use of the term "to be determined" in the table below with regard to certain U.S. Food and Drug Administration trial milestones indicates that the achievements of such milestones is unable to be accurately predicted as such milestones are too far in the future.
+While we currently anticipate seeking approval from the U.S. Food and Drug Administration for all of our products in the future, we have only outlined a timetable to seek U.S. Food and Drug Administration approval for our MGuard Coronary plus with bio-stable mesh product in our current business plan.
+The use of the term "to be determined" in the table below with regard to certain milestones indicates that the achievements of such milestones is unable to be accurately predicted as such milestones are too far in the future.

-Product Indication Start Development CE Mark European Union Sales FDA Approval U.S. Sales MGuard [TM] Coronary Plus Bio-Stable Mesh Bypass/ Coronary 2005 Oct.
-2007 Q1-2008 Q4-2015 2016 MGuard [TM] Peripheral Plus Bio-Stable Mesh Peripheral Arteries Q1-2011 Q4-2012 To be determined To be determined To be determined MGuard [TM] Carotid Plus Bio-Stable Mesh Carotid Arteries Q1-2011 Q4-2012 To be determined To be determined To be determined MGuard TM Coronary Plus Bio-Absorbable Drug-Eluting Mesh Bypass/ Coronary To be determined To be determined To be determined To be determined To be determined
+Product Indication Start Development CE Mark European Union Sales FDA Approval U.S. Sales MGuard Coronary Plus Bio-Stable Mesh Bypass/ Coronary 2005 Oct.
+2007 Q1-2008 Q4-2015 2016 MGuard Peripheral Plus Bio-Stable Mesh Peripheral Arteries Q1-2011 Q4-2012 To be determined To be determined To be determined MGuard Carotid Plus Bio-Stable Mesh Carotid Arteries Q1-2011 Q4-2012 To be determined To be determined To be determined MGuard Coronary Plus Bio-Absorbable Drug-Eluting Mesh Bypass/ Coronary To be determined To be determined To be determined To be determined To be determined

-With respect to MGuardTM Carotid Plus Bio-Stable Mesh, we have determined that the expected commencement of sales in the European Union can not be accurately predicted since we have delayed the development of this product until additional funding for its development is secured.
+With respect to MGuard Carotid with bio-stable mesh, we have determined that the expected commencement of sales in the European Union cannot be accurately predicted since we have delayed the development of this product until additional funding for its development is secured.

-We anticipate that our MGuard [TM] Coronary plus with bio-stable mesh product will be classified as a Class III medical device by the U.S. Food and Drug Administration.
+We anticipate that our MGuard Coronary with bio-stable mesh will be classified as a Class III medical device by the U.S. Food and Drug Administration.